ccynthia6/E-Commerce-Analysis/README.md

 ![Product Analysis Dashboard](screenshot/09_product_analysis.png)

-> **Headphones have the best purchase-to-view ratio among high-traffic products (17 purchases from 504 views).** TVs, despite being the highest-revenue product overall, convert at a lower rate — likely due to higher prices prompting more deliberate decision-making.
+> **The critical finding:** **Headphones have the best purchase-to-view ratio among high-traffic products (17 purchases from 504 views).** TVs, despite being the highest-revenue product overall, convert at a lower rate — likely due to higher prices prompting more deliberate decision-making.
 The price bucket analysis reveals a counterintuitive finding: **products above $500 convert at nearly the same rate as the $50–$200 range**, suggesting high-value customers are not particularly price-sensitive.
 The weakest conversion is in the under-$50 range, where the assortment may lack compelling or well-presented products.

+The fact that premium products over $500 keep pace with the $50–$200 range while the under-$50 category bottoms out completely shatters the assumption that lower prices drive higher volume.
+Our platform successfully commands luxury intent, but our budget assortment is so poorly curated or presented that bargain shoppers would rather leave the site entirely than spend a nominal amount on our low-tier inventory.

 ---